11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 Sequencing the workouts from heavy to moderate and finally to light is the advisable strategy.
 This routine is for five weeks and gives a routine for 3 leg days per week and is a percentage of a lifter’s 1RM.

-To build a bigger and stronger quad sweep, it is recommended to perform 8 sets of exercises that directly target the quads per week—there should be sufficient rest between training days.
+To build a bigger and stronger quad shape, it is recommended to perform 8 sets of exercises that directly target the quads per week—there should be sufficient rest between training days.

 Week 1